fanduel-oss/refract/docs/introduction/comparison.md

 ## react-side-effect

-[React-side-effect](https://github.com/gaearon/react-side-effect) allows to have declarative side-effects within React, by reacting to prop changes.
+[React-side-effect](https://github.com/gaearon/react-side-effect) allows declarative side-effects within React, by reacting to prop changes.
 It is a great solution for basic needs.
-If it shares similarities with Refract, it cannot react to prop functions being called.
+While it shares similarities with Refract, it cannot react to prop functions being called.
 It is also not able to create time-based effects, and side-effects can't use props (no possible dependency injection).